rainbowchook/my-store-app/README.md

 ### Deployment

-Deployed on Netlify.
-CI/CD set up so that pushes to main branch on Git would trigger a production deployment on Netlify.
+Deployed on Netlify with secure connection.
+CI/CD set up with Netlify GitHub App, so that pushes to main branch on Git would trigger a production deployment on Netlify .
+Deplyed on AWS S3 bucket as a static website without a secure connection.
+CI/CD set up via GitHub Actions to deply to AWS S3 bucket.

 1. For Netlify deployment, Stripe function is deployed as Netlify serverless function. (main branch)
 2. For AWS S3 deployment, Stripe function is deployed as Cloud Functions for Firebase serverless function.  (testing branch)